hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/did-management.md

 ## Managed Peer DID

 The PRISM agent also manages Peer DIDs for DIDComm activities.
-It automatically generates a Peer DID upon system startup by default.
 The Key materials for Peer DIDs are randomly generated and stored securely in the [secret storage](/docs/concepts/glossary#secrets-storage) allowing control of the Peer DID.